 - Related Entries

-There are various paradoxical elements in Camus's approach to philosophy.
+There are various paradoxical elements in Camus’s approach to philosophy.
 In his book-length essay, The Myth of Sisyphus, Camus presents a philosophy that contests philosophy itself.
 This essay belongs squarely in the philosophical tradition of existentialism but Camus denied being an existentialist.
 Both The Myth of Sisyphus and his other philosophical work, The Rebel, are systematically skeptical of conclusions about the meaning of life, yet both works assert objectively valid answers to key questions about how to live.
-Though Camus seemed modest when describing his intellectual ambitions, he was confident enough as a philosopher to articulate not only his own philosophy but also a critique of religion and a fundamental critique of modernity (one that anticipated postmodernism).
+Though Camus seemed modest when describing his intellectual ambitions, he was confident enough as a philosopher to articulate not only his own philosophy but also a critique of religion and a fundamental critique of modernity.
 While rejecting the very idea of a philosophical system, Camus constructed his own original edifice of ideas around the key terms of absurdity and rebellion, aiming to resolve the life-or-death issues that motivated him.

 The essential paradox arising in Camus’s philosophy concerns his central notion of absurdity.
 Accepting the Aristotelian idea that philosophy begins in wonder, Camus argues that human beings cannot escape asking the question, “What is the meaning of existence?”
 Camus, however, denies that there is an answer to this question, and rejects every scientific, teleological, metaphysical, or human-created end that would provide an adequate answer.
 Thus, while accepting that human beings inevitably seek to understand life’s purpose, Camus takes the skeptical position that the natural world, the universe, and the human enterprise remain silent about any such purpose.
 Since existence itself has no meaning, we must learn to bear an irresolvable emptiness.
 This paradoxical situation, then, between our impulse to ask ultimate questions and the impossibility of achieving any adequate answer, is what Camus calls the absurd.
 Camus’s philosophy of the absurd explores the consequences arising from this basic paradox.